 Analyzing iShares China Large-Cap ETF's Unusual Options Activity

-Shares of iShares China Large-Cap ETF (NYSE:FXI) saw some unusual options activity on Tuesday.
-Following the unusual option alert, the stock price moved down to $38.49.
+On Wednesday, shares of iShares China Large-Cap ETF (NYSE:FXI) saw unusual options activity.
+After the option alert, the stock price moved up to $41.16.

 - Option Type: TRADE